Next Start

 Automotive Shop Safety at UTI

-The Automotive Technology program at Universal Technical Institute (UTI) features a blended-learning system that combines online instructor-led training with hands-on labs that allow students to receive training in a shop environment.1,18
+The Automotive Technology program at Universal Technical Institute (UTI) features a blended-learning system that combines online instructor-led automotive classes with hands-on labs that allow students to receive training in a shop environment.1,18

 UTI emphasizes the importance of auto shop safety rules, which is why lab sheets feature a list of safety rules for students to review prior to beginning training.
 Download this PDF to see UTI’s general shop and machine safety rules.